MattSteedWork/Pea-Ish/README.md

 Pea-Ish is an automated Bash script that grabs the following potentially helpful information from a compromised machine.

 1. Netwrok Ping Sweep
+2. Simple Curl Port Scan
-2. Prints Linux Version
+3. Prints Linux Version
-3. Whoami/ID
+4. Whoami/ID
-4. Prints SUIDs
+5. Prints SUIDs
-5. Prints Passwd (Stripping out all No Login)
+6. Prints Passwd (Stripping out all No Login)
-6. Prints Running Processes
+7. Prints Running Processes
-7. Prints Versions Of Sudo/Mysql/Apache
+8. Prints Versions Of Sudo/Mysql/Apache
-8. Checks If Vulnerable to Dirty Pipe
+9. Checks If Vulnerable to Dirty Pipe

 <p align="right">(<a href="#top">back to top</a>)</p>